annotation/text-fabric/tf/docs/about/clientmanual.md

     !!! hint
         This is handy for cases where you search for twice the same thing in a sentence, for instance.
-        You can have both matches colored differently.
+        You can have both matches coloured differently.

 # Background information